hsindorf/hsindorf.github.io/index.md

 ## Welcome!

 My name is Hannah Sindorf.
-I am a software developer based in Seattle currently working for the London, UK company Flyt, which is a subsidiary of Just Eat.
+I am a software developer based in Seattle currently working for the London, UK company **Flyt**, which is a subsidiary of Just Eat.

 With this website, I aim to give a brief work and educational history.
 For a more traditional resume, feel free to [visit my LinkedIn profile](https://www.linkedin.com/in/sindorf/){:target="\_blank" rel="noopener"}.